LivePersonInc/developer-center/pages/Solutions/CustomerFacingBots/deployingbotschat.md

 ### Step 5 - Monitor the performance of your bot

-The LivePerson report builder will have detailed data and analysis on the performance of your bot.
+The LivePerson Analytics Builder will have detailed data and analysis on the performance of your bot.

 Best practice - monitor the following statistics on your bot agents: